akramkaraama/clockwork-repo/README.md

 * Check CORS access.
 * Since this is a code first project you may need to run migrations to generate the database.

 ### Contribution guidelines ###

-* Only AWH staff should be push changes to this repo

 ### Who do I talk to? ###

-* For this repo, questions on direction, scope, or intent can be directed to robin.walters@awh.net

 ### Additional Resources ###
 [Getting Started with EF Core on .NET Core Console App with a New database](https://docs.microsoft.com/en-us/ef/core/get-started/netcore/new-db-sqlite)